 - Pay to have waste materials removed by an outside company

 By choosing a wood crate supplier and you will save time and money.
 Packaging companies want your business, so they are willing to do some serious negotiating in order to land your account.
 It’s that simple!
 Follow our 16 Questions to Ask Before Outsourcing a Packaging Contractor guide.

 2. "I am altering the deal, pray I do not alter it any further…”

 Darth Vader understands the importance of maintaining control of the situation as he did with Lando Calrissian in The Empire Strikes Back when Darth Vader had Princess Leia and Chewbacca brought back to his ship.
 Customizing a deal is much like customizing wooden containers.

 Altering packaging to fit the unique needs of your product is critical to the correct protection created during transport.
-Unlike other comparable packaging, wooden crates can be customized to your part in very low quantities.
-Believe it or not, the purchase price for a wooden container is actually lower than the cost of many other materials because alternate materials, such as plastic, fiberglass and corrugated require larger production runs.
+Unlike another comparable packaging, wooden crates can be customized to your part in very low quantities.
+Believe it or not, the purchase price for a wooden container is actually lower than the cost of many other materials because alternate materials, such as plastic, fiberglass, and corrugated require larger production runs.

 3. "With our combined strength we can end this destructive conflict and bring order to the galaxy."

-Darth Vader was a clever villain who felt that a mix of the light and dark side of the force had a higher likelihood of leading to the most power.
+Darth Vader was a clever villain who felt that a mix of the light and dark sides of the force had a higher likelihood of leading to the most power.
 In the epic battle scene in The Empire Strikes Back, with one of the most memorable lines "I am your father", Vader invites Luke Skywalker to join him on the dark side.
-Vader would understand that its the combination of the wood top box and the base that provide the strongest packaging support for your product.
+Vader would understand that it's the combination of the wood top box and the base that provide the strongest packaging support for your product.